matijakolaric-com/django-music-publisher/docs/index.rst

 .. image:: https://img.shields.io/pypi/v/django-music-publisher.svg
     :target: https://pypi.org/project/django-music-publisher/

 Django Music Publisher is an open source software for original music publishers.
-It is a tool for managing metadata on musical works (composition and lyrics) and recordings, including data on writers, recording and performing artists, albums and music libraries.
-It uses Common Works Registration (CRW) protocol for batch registartions of musical works.
+It is a tool for **managing metadata** on musical works and recordings, including data on writers, recording and performing artists, albums and music libraries, as well as **royalty distribution processing**.

+It uses **Common Works Registration (CRW)** protocol for batch registartions of musical works.

 .. image:: images/add_work.png